OpenEvalProject/evals/manuscripts/elife-77204/v1/manuscript.md

 ## Contractile force analysis

-## Specific force
+### Specific force

 CF or tension, which is expressed in Newtons (N) is not a very informative parameter for engineered muscles, because it does not relate to the size and condition of the tissue construct.
 Instead, the Specific Force (sF), also referred to as mechanical stress, is the CF normalized to the cross-sectional area (CSA) of the construct, and it is expressed in Pascals (Pa = N/m2) (Bottinelli and Reggiani, 2000; Maganaris et al., 2001; Pirozzi et al., 2013; Miller et al., 2015).
 CF is proportional to the number of muscle fibers and thus to the cross-sectional area of the construct (Pirozzi et al., 2013).
-Hence, CF can be easily converted into sF following Equation 1 below.(1)sF=Twitch or Tetanus Contractions (N)CSA (mm2)
+Hence, CF can be easily converted into sF following Equation 1 below.

+$$
+sF=\frac{Twitch or Tetanus Contractions (N)}{CSA (mm^{2})}
+$$

 A major drawback concerning this parameter is the wide diversity of criteria in the literature for defining and quantifying CSA of muscle constructs (Figure 2).
 In 2D models, CSA can be estimated as a circular shape, or calculated as an elliptical shape from the thickness and the width of the myotubes (Pirozzi et al., 2013; Jeon et al., 2019).
 As for 3D constructs, the CSA has been approximated to circular (Hinds et al., 2011; Juhas and Bursac, 2014; Nagashima et al., 2020), rectangular (Donnelly et al., 2010), or elliptical (Akiyama et al., 2021) shapes.
 Moreover, CSA may also be determined from immunohistochemical sections.
 In this case, most works consider the whole area of the engineered tissue (total CSA).
 However, non-contractile areas can account for up to 90% of the whole CSA (Sakar et al., 2012; Juhas and Bursac, 2014; Ebrahimi et al., 2021), which has a substantial impact on sF calculations.
 Thus, other studies consider only the area occupied by the myotubes, which is referred to as effective-CSA (Hinds et al., 2011; Sakar et al., 2012; Sato et al., 2013; Ebrahimi et al., 2021).
 Other authors normalize CF by cell number (mN/cell) or cell density (mN/cell*mm–2), of the muscle construct (Xu et al., 2019).